of Greater Cincinnati

 Each June, ACT hosts the annual Southwest Region OCTAFest.
 This annual Ohio Community Theater Association (OCTA) event brings together over a dozen of the ACT groups (if they also belong to OCTA) who present a 30-minute excerpt from a show they produced that season.
 At the conclusion of the event, some of those groups are invited to perform their excerpts at the state-wide OCTAFest held Labor Day weekend.

 The Southwest Region OCTA Fest is a much anticipated event known for both the variety of excerpts presented and for the comradery between performers and audience who come together to share the art form they all love!

 ACT Can Be You!

 Opportunities await for you to join in the fun!
-Whether you are a performer or a behind-the-scenes- person, there are opportunities to work in every area of theatrical production.
+Whether you are an onstage performer, or a behind-the-scenes person, there are opportunities to work in every area of theatrical production.
 You can expand your present knowledge and expertise or try new things as you learn and work along with fellow aficionados.